 This is very, very important, so no jokes here (okay, maybe one.)
 Do not make/allow your horse to walk next to or pass another horse.
 While all our boys are very good, horses are herd animals and they are very accustomed to their routine: follow the butt in front.
 If this routine is disrupted it opens up numerous possibilities for things to go wrong.
 And we don’t want wrong, we want right.

 I know it seems obvious, but when you’re out and your phone goes off because you actually are playing hooky from work and they want to know how your flu is going…you’re going to try and pull out your phone.
 At that moment you are utterly absorbed with both hands off the saddle and this is when the ride becomes much more dangerous than it needs to be.
 It’s not just phones that do it, we’ve seen it all: hats blow off, some people stare at the deer, people attempt yoga on horseback… the list is endless.
 (No, but seriously, yoga on horseback exists, I’ll show you next time I write one of these.)

-Seriously, try your best not to be a Pernicious Perpetrator of Putrid Party Fouls!
 If you have more questions about our horse riding rules and regulations, visit our FAQ page to learn more!
-If you’ve read the above and know you, Party Royalty, would never purposely perpetrate party fouls, browse our trail ride options and book your horseback ride today!
+If you’ve read the above, be sure to browse our horseback trail ride options and book your horseback ride in the Poconos today!

 I have been riding all my life.
 Did alot of trail rides where people drank the entire ride.
 People need to understand that this is not a machine but a live animal with a mind d if its own and can hurt you in a split second.
 I yelled at many idiots who think rheur cowboys.
 People just don’t respect nature and the beauty of the outdoors.
 Horseback riding and enjoying the scenery us one of the most relaxing things to do.
 Resoect your horse, respect your guide and enjoy youe ride.